Octavius-Dante/Arthelais/ex_24/Readme.md

 - Create a sap.m.Table in the second tab (Supplier) for supplier data.
 - The Columns are (name, since when, city & person name)
 - The City columns must be editable.
-And when we clikc F4 help of city field, all the cities should come as in a pop-up
+And when we click F4 help of city field, all the cities should come as in a pop-up

 </br>